Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Nature/Herbarium/List/Windy_Arista.md

 <code>Sketch of Windy Arista on dunes.
 Plant itself rarely grows so tall.</code><br>

-**Windy Arista** (ghl. *ghoe' ata'r'a' a'oe's*, literally "Grass dancing in the wind") is a name of grass-like plant living on hills, mountain terrains and sometimes dunes of Seiteh island.
+**Windy Arista** (ghl. *ghoe' ata'r'a' a'oe's*, literally "Grass dancing in the wind") is a name of grass-like plant living on hills, mountain terrains and sometimes dunes of [Seiteh](../../../Geography/Seiteh.md).
 It reminds single arista of grass, having pale yellowy-cream-sandy colour, often creating distinctive "cast" in where aristas sprout.